Noirmoutier: History

+A dolmen, several menhirs, and the ruins of a Gallo-Roman villa with its hot baths show that the island must have been occupied at an early date; but the first fact in its recorded history is the foundation of the Benedictine monastery of "Her" by St. Philibert about 680.
+From this monastery the name Noirmoutier (Heri monasterium, Hermoutier) is derived.

-Noirmoutier was the location of an early Viking raid in 799, when raiders attacked the monastery of Saint Philibert of Jumièges.
+Noirmoutier was the location of an early Viking raid in 799, when raiders attacked Noirmoutier Abbey founded by Saint Philibert of Jumièges.

 The Vikings established a permanent base on the island around 824, from which they could control southeast Brittany by the 840s.
 In 848, they sacked Bordeaux.
 From 862 until 882, Hastein used it as a base from which he raided Francia and Brittany.

+In 1205 the abbey of Notre Dame la Blanche was built at the north extremity of the island to take the place of a Cistercian convent established in the Île du Pilier, at that time attached to Noirmoutier by a dyke.
+This abbey was ruined by the Protestants in 1562.
+In the 15th, 16th and 17th centuries the island belonged to the La Trémoille family, and in 1650 the territory was made a duchy.

 On 4 July 1674, during the Franco-Dutch War, the island was briefly captured by Dutch forces under the command of Cornelis Tromp.
 The Dutch flag flew from the walls on the island for nearly three weeks until, on 23 July, the Dutch abandoned it after blowing up the castle and demolishing the coastal batteries.

 Noirmoutier was the site of several campaigns in the War of the Vendée, as well as a massacre and the place of execution of the Royalist Generalissimo Maurice D'Elbée, who faced the firing squad seated in a chair due to wounds accumulated from an earlier battle.

 St. Mary Euphrasia Pelletier was born on this island on 31 July 1796.

 Geography

 The island comprises ten localities and four distinct communes.
 Its length is approximately 25 km, and its width varies from 500 m to 15 km.
 Its area of 4877 ha.

-Noirmoutier is referred to as the Island of Mimosas, due to the temperateness of its climate, which allows for the flowering of Acacia dealbata (mimosa) year-round.
+Noirmoutier appears to be formed of alluvial deposits gradually accumulated around a rock of no great size situated at the meeting-place of the Gascony and Brittany currents.
+It is referred to as the Island of Mimosas, due to the temperateness of its climate, which allows for the flowering of Acacia dealbata (mimosa) year-round.
 The island is predominantly salt marsh and salt banks, sand dunes and evergreen oak forests.

 The communes of the island are grouped into a communauté de communes.
 The communes are: